frc-team-3341/2024-Crescendo-FRC-3341/README.md

 - High-level autonomous (PathPlannerLib) is functional
 ### TODO List (non-exhaustive):
 - Test PID for turn motors
-- Test PIDF for drive motors
+- Verify that turn motors are recording correct module angle
 - Verify that odometry is accurate
 - Verify that turn motors are responsive enough with regular kP control
 - Dry-run a "Crab Drive" mode to test basic driving